Featuring Magnascent (Nascent) Iodine

 To date, my partners and I have tested nearly 5,000 patients for Iodine levels.
 Our results show that more than 96 percent of patients tested have low Iodine levels with the vast majority being severely Iodine deficient.
 I believe Iodine deficiency is occurring at an epidemic rate across the United States.
 The consequences of Iodine deficiency are severe:

-- and cancer of the breast, prostate, ovaries, thyroid and uterus
+- Cancer of the breast, prostate, ovaries, thyroid and uterus

 Unfortunately, a lot of misinformation exists about Iodine.
 People are afraid to use Iodine because of unsubstantiated rumors about this nutrient.